Funding an endowment

 - Local authority commitment - local authorities must be willing to put a substantial amount into the endowment to secure the investment of others

 - Evidence of benefits – these could be financial, social or environmental benefits provided by parks, now or in the future

 - Ringfenced structure - our research indicates that potential contributors to an endowment would only really consider contributing if the funding went directly to parks and was ring-fenced for this purpose

 Sources of funding for the endowment will vary in each town or city.
-To identify potential contributors, you need to work out those who have most to lose from lost or dysfunctional parks and most to gain from well-managed parks in the local area.
+To identify potential contributors, you need to work out those who have most to lose from lost or dysfunctional parks and most to gain from well-managed and well-functioning parks and green spaces in the local area.
 Developing a set of Natural Capital Accounts can help to identify potential contributors (see below).
 The Endowment workshop activities below can also act as a prompt for discussion to identify potential sources for the endowment.

-The Creating a financial model section will help you to work out the size of endowment that you might need to raise for a Parks Trust.
+The Creating a financial model section will help you to work out the size of endowment that would support parks in your city.

 Creating an endowment is likely to affect the legal structures that you need as not all legal entities can hold endowments.
 See the Legal structures section for suggestions.